 Training Menu & Schedule

-For my on-site training sessions, I hook up my laptop to your projector or flatscreen, and off we go!
+For on-site training sessions, I hook up my laptop to your projector or flatscreen, and off we go!
 For hands-on classes, the ideal class size is 10 or less … but I’m flexible.

-Each participant receives a training workbook covering the topics presented, and I make every effort to present application-specific exercises.
+For every training, each student receives a training workbook covering the topics presented, and I make every effort to present application-specific exercises.

 FYI Training Bits …

 - You can have as many folks in the training as you would like.

 - Invite your customers/associates; requesting a fee to offset your cost is up to you.